-Computerized Billing prepares medical assisting students to utilize a computerized billing and medical software program.
+Computerized Billing prepares medical assisting program students to utilize a computerized billing and medical software program.
 Medical assisting students learn to accurately input patient demographics, medical procedures, and diagnoses in order to generate insurance claims and post payments.
 Maintaining patient accounts and managing practice finances are key features of the course.
 Topics covered include creating patient records, maintaining health histories, and reading and interpreting patient files.
 Prerequisite: MA502

 Certification Review with Career Development

 MA701 (30 hours)

 Certification Review provides students with an in-depth survey of the skills and knowledge learned during their time in the Medical Assistant program in preparation for the certification exam.
 They utilize study guides and pretests while reviewing medical terminology, anatomy and physiology, electrocardiography (EKG), laboratory procedures, human relations, urinalysis, microbiology, administrative procedures, and computer applications.
 Also included are instructions on how to complete an employment application and secure a job interview.
 Prerequisites: MA101 through MA602

 MA801 (160 hours)

 During the externship phase of training, medical assisting program students are placed in a medical facility for real-world experience.
 They observe experienced medical personnel and perform the duties of a medical assistant under the strict supervision of trained professionals.
 Medical assisting students are evaluated by the site supervisor on the basis of performance.
 Prerequisites: MA101 through MA701